We tested all the most popular UHS-I and UHS-II memory cards in-camera to find out how each card performed and which cards were the fastest.

 So there is one other cool use for Slot 2 – Video!

-The camera allows you to assign where you want video to record to independent from where you have your photos going.
-This means you can shoot your burst UHS-II sequences and shoot some video to UHS-I cards in slot 2, without having to worry about filling up your UHS-II card in Slot 1.
+The camera allows you to assign where you want the video to record to independent from where you have your photos going.
+This means you can shoot your burst UHS-II sequences and shoot some video to UHS-I cards in Slot 2, without having to worry about filling up your UHS-II card in Slot 1.

 With Sony’s improved memory card performance, you’ll see more than enough speed out of UHS-I cards to handle any 4k format the camera can produce.